 But while the study wasn’t able look at driver behavior factors, this should not be overlooked.
 Different sorts of people are drawn to different vehicles, and they drive them differently.
 One of my favorite examples of this comes from Leonard Evans’ book Traffic Safety and the Driver.
 As the chart reproduced below shows (the car models are somewhat antiquated at this point), the crash involvement rate for vehicles was higher in the sedan version of the car than in the station wagon version, and it is generally higher in the two-door models than the four-door models.
 It is not, as Evans argues, that safety is a matter of simply adding a few more doors, or getting rid of the trunk.
 It is that “vehicle factors” sometimes matter less than human factors.
 Compounding the problem of course is that there has been a move away from minivans, never depicted as anything but safe and staid, into SUVs, whose marketing messages and vehicle characteristics are more often oriented toward aggressive driving (in fact there is anecdotal chatter about people moving into SUVs because they didn’t want to be branded with the “soccer mom” pejorative, as if SUVs themselves didn’t now have that legacy).

 This entry was posted on Friday, April 3rd, 2009 at 1:18 pm and is filed under Cars, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.